 In the final, Anderlecht came up against another English side, this time in the shape of Tottenham.
 The defending champions rescued a home draw with a late goal and looked to have done enough at White Hart Lane to retain the trophy, only for Graham Roberts to score with six minutes and force the game into extra-time.
-With no goals in the additional 30 minutes, penalties were required to determine the winner and while Scifo converted his, his teammates Morten Olse and Arnor Gudjohnsen – whose son, Eidur, will go on to play for Chelsea – did not and Spurs lifted the trophy.
+With no goals in the additional 30 minutes, penalties were required to determine the winner, and while Scifo converted his, his teammates Morten Olsen and Arnor Gudjohnsen – whose son, Eidur, will go on to play for Chelsea – didn’t and Spurs stole glory for themselves.

-Anderlecht quickly overcame the disappointment as the following campaigns returned two consecutive league titles and elevated Scifo as one of the brightest prospects of European football.
+Anderlecht quickly overcame the disappointment as the following campaigns returned two consecutive league titles, which elevated Scifo as one of the brightest prospects of European football.

-With the playmaker expertly pulling the strings in midfield, Belgium finished fourth at the 1986 World Cup, as a Diego Maradona-inspired Argentina ended the Red Devils one step away from what would have been their first World Cup final.
+With the playmaker expertly pulling the strings in midfield, Belgium finished fourth at the 1986 World Cup, as a Diego Maradona-inspired Argentina eliminated the Rode Duivels one step away from what would have been their first World Cup final.

-Scifo would not have to wait too long before facing the Argentine maestro yet again, as the after making three titles in as many season with Anderlecht in the following campaign, the lure of Serie A proved too strong to resist.
-“He’s the only European footballer who can genuinely be considered my successor,” said Michel Platini, who had faced Scifo at the 1984 European Championship, when the Belgian landed in Italy.
+Scifo wouldn’t have to wait too long before facing the Argentine maestro yet again: after making it three titles in as many seasons with Anderlecht in the following campaign, the lure of Serie A proved too strong to resist.
+“He’s the only European footballer who can genuinely be considered my successor,” said Michel Platini, who faced Scifo at Euro 84, when the Belgian landed in Italy.

-Belgium’s goalkeeper Jean-Marie Pfaff, who mentored the midfielder in the early stage of his career, once famously quipped he did not fancy playing with someone who “was afraid of ruining his hairstyle on the pitch”.
+Belgium’s legendary goalkeeper, Jean-Marie Pfaff, who mentored the midfielder in the early stage of his career, once famously quipped he did not fancy playing with someone who “was afraid of ruining his hairstyle on the pitch”.

 Despite being just 23-years-old and still being widely regarded as one Europe’s most talented midfielders, Scifo considered hanging up his boots for good, only to be rescued by Guy Roux, who built a team around him at Auxerre.
-With Scifo as the chief creative influence, Auxerre achieved a very respectable fifth and sixth place finishes in the 1988/89 and 1989/90 seasons respectively, with the Belgian netting 11 and 14 league goals in the process.
+With Scifo as the chief creator, Auxerre achieved respectable fifth and sixth-place finishes in the 1988/89 and 1989/90 seasons, with the Belgian netting 11 and 14 league goals in the process.

-Rejuvenated by his two campaigns in Burgundy, a return to Serie A beckoned.
-Scifo had already began to challenge his perception in Italy with an impressive 1990 World Cup campaign, which saw Belgium fall in the round of 16, as David Platt scored one minute from the end of extra time to take England through to the quarter-finals.
+Rejuvenated by his campaigns in Burgundy, a return to Serie A beckoned.
+Scifo had already begun to challenge his perception in Italy with an impressive 1990 World Cup campaign, which saw Belgium fall in the round of 16 as David Platt scored a minute from the end of extra-time to take England through to the quarter-finals.

 As the ball moved towards him, the onrushing Scifo ever so slightly adjusted his stride and opened his body to ensure the angle of impact was just right.
 “Scifo might try one,” said the commentator as the Belgian’s foot made contact with the ball, before travelling 40 yards and nestling in the bottom left corner.

-Scifo eventually brought a six-year search for a winner’s medal to an end the following season, when Torino lifted their first trophy in 17 years after beating Roma in the Coppa Italia final.
-However, rather than a promising start, the triumph in Rome proved to be a bitter end as the Granata, beset by financial difficulties, were forced to sell off their prized assets.
+Scifo eventually brought a six-year search for a winners medal to an end the following season, when Torino lifted their first trophy in 17 years after beating Roma in the Coppa Italia final.
+However, rather than a promising start, the triumph in Rome proved to be a bitter end as i Granata, beset by financial difficulties, were forced to sell off their prized assets.

 Scifo was among the first through the departure gate and returned to France with Mondonico’s scathing words still ringing in his ears.
 “He never made the difference,” the Torino manager said of Scifo.
 “He plays well when the team does well, but he completely disappears when the team is up against it.
 That’s typical of someone lacking in personality.”